aueb-wim/ehr-datafactory-template/README.md

                - Having information about MMSE and MoCA is optional.
 Has to be within a 6-month window to the Diagnosis date.

            4. 'longitude': For each patient, export all available information.

-`--dataset` we declare the value that is going to be filled in the final csv under the column 'Dataset'.
+`-d, --dataset` we declare the value that is going to be filled in the final csv under the column 'Dataset'.
 `--csv_name` (optional) if it is given, it overrides the defalut strategy's flat csv name (this is declared in config.json) with the given value.
 `--local` is a boolean option and when is present, the flat csv is exported from the `i2b2 capture` database with the hospital's local variables only without any CDEs.
 As `output folder` we give just the folder name and not the whole path where the flat csv file is created.